Data Exchange Mappings¶

 attribute.

-The value attribute¶
+The value attribute

 With the value

 attribute you can specify that, when writing a file, the value of a value-holding mapping element should become the static string value specified through this attribute.
-When reading a file, a node with a value
+If the value starts with a #

 attribute will be silently ignored.